Skip to content

 Chesaning Illustrated, Ische & Ingalls (1903), pg.
 61.

-The results were quite spectacular considering the circumstances, although you might notice some peculiarities with a few of the ads.
+The results were quite impressive considering the circumstances, although you might notice some typographical peculiarities in a few of the advertisements.

 "THAT WILD MAN."